 Fortunately, developing a strategic plan can help you join the homeownership club sooner than you imagined.
-If buying a home is your goal in 2020, check out the three housing hacks below to put yourself on the path to receiving the keys to your home next year which you will have to clean with the pest control olathe ks services before you move in.
+If buying a home is your goal in 2020, check out the three housing hacks below to put yourself on the path to receiving the keys to your home next year.

 Boost Your Credit Score

 Any home buying advice wouldn’t be complete without talking about credit.
 It is one of the most crucial factors to being approved for a mortgage.
 The average credit score for approval ranges from 662 to 730.

 So, what can you do raise your score?
 Paying your bills on time, maintaining a credit utilization rate below 30% and keeping an eye on potential identity theft or credit report discrepancies are essential steps.
 These tasks can help you boost your credit to a more favorable range.

 Another credit score hack: trying piggybacking off of someone else’s good credit.
 This involves you getting added as an authorized user onto the credit card account of someone who has good to excellent credit.
 That person could be a parent, spouse or really close family member.

 Piggybacking gives you a higher credit score because the other person’s positive payment record and/or their established credit history is added onto your credit reports.

 It may come as a surprise, but unlike mortgage payments, rent payments are not automatically added to your credit reports.
 So if you’re among the nation’s 43 million households that rent, you’re probably missing out on showcasing a consistent payment history on your credit.